oroinc/documentation/backend/entities/data-grids/index.rst

 Complete Datagrid Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The final data grid configuration now looks like this:
+The final datagrid configuration now looks like this:

 .. code-block:: yaml
     :linenos: